kyleblee/kyleblee.github.io/_posts/2018-03-05-dc_date_night_react_redux_final_project.markdown

   }
 ```

 If a user wishes to edit an existing date, the same form is presented but it is auto-filled with the existing information for that date.
-This is done by firing the `fetchExistingDate` function in `dateActions` and setting the initial state of the `CuratedDateForm` component to the values in the response.
-Since the form’s fields are controlled, they will immediately reflect the values that are set in this initial state.
+This is done by firing the `fetchExistingDate` function in `dateActions` and setting the initial state of the `CuratedDateForm` component to the response (by updating and accessing `editCuratedDate` in `store`).
+Since `CuratedDateForm`'s fields are controlled, they will immediately reflect the values that are set in its initial state.

 A word on next steps for this particular feature.
 Obviously, this form is something that should only be accessible to logged in users; and, at first, it will probably be further limited to “expert” users who have the authorization to curate dates.
-So, authentication and authorization are features I will be adding in the very near future.
-Eventually, the ability to curate dates will be opened to all users who have an account, to make the app more interactive.
+So, authentication and authorization are features that I will need to add in the very near future.
+Eventually, the ability to curate dates may be opened to all users who have an account, to make the app more interactive.

 <br>